DominusKelvin/dominuskelvin.dev/src/pages/blog/understanding-astro-components.md

 ---
  layout: '../../layouts/BlogPost.astro'
  title: 'Understanding Astro components'
- description: 'Astro components really improves the DX of writing MPAs as we have been so used to doing in SPA frameworks like Vue, React or Svelte.'
+ description: 'Astro components improve the DX of writing MPAs as we have been so used to doing in SPA frameworks like Vue, React or Svelte.'
  pubDate: '19 September, 2022'
 ---

-After [rewriting my website](/blog/rewriting-my-website-with-astro) with [Astro](https://astro.build), I was really impressed by Astro components and how easy it was for me to learn enough of it's syntax and conventions to be productive.
-In this article, I'll giving you a crash course on Astro components.
+After [rewriting my website](/blog/rewriting-my-website-with-astro) with [Astro](https://astro.build), I was impressed by Astro components and how easy it was for me to learn enough of its syntax and conventions to be productive.
+In this article, I'll give you a crash course on Astro components.

 ## The need for componentization

-I believe one of the reasons frameworks like Vue, React, Svelte has been super popular in the JavaScript frontent space is components.
-I know this because as a developer myself, I have really enjoyed writing components and following a component driven paradigm for building websites.
+I believe one of the reasons frameworks like Vue, React, and Svelte have been super popular in the JavaScript frontend space is components.

+I know this because as a developer myself, I have enjoyed writing components and following a component-driven paradigm for building websites.

-These frameworks has been super appealing for building UIs on the web and in the JavaScript space, writing components is sort of a house hold concept at this point.
+These frameworks have been super appealing for building UIs on the web and in the JavaScript space, writing components is sort of a household concept at this point.

-So it's only logical for a framework like Astro seeking to be an alternative school of though for building content-based websites to have a component syntax of its own at its core and I believe it executed this perfectly.
+So it's only logical for a framework like Astro seeking to be an alternative school of thought for building content-based websites to have a component syntax of its own at its core and I believe it executed this perfectly.

 ## What is an Astro component?